 Balancing the need for customer input and maintaining project control

-How much do we need our customer to be involved in the project management process?
+How much customer interaction do we need in the project management process?
 How much involvement do we want them to have as we are designing and developing their critical product that is due to roll-out to end users or the general public in twelve months from now?

 In the back of every frustrated project managers mind is the answer, “Not at all!”
 Come on….don’t we all dream of the hands-off customer who tells us what they want and then leaves us alone to do our job for the next few months, only coming back into the picture to test or approve that product, signoff on the project, pay us and then let us move on to our next engagement?
 Wouldn’t that be so easy?
 Well, yes…but it should also scare the bejeebers out of you as well.
 Why?
 Because the margin for error is huge.
 The possibility that some requirements aren’t quite right is almost 100%.
 The probability that we need some key customer information and decisions is more like 150%.
 So, no customer involvement = high likelihood of re-work and wrong work performed.
 Ouch.
 This is the exact opposite of what project management best practices are designed to avoid.

 What is the best way to interact with our customer?
 How do we keep them engaged, provide proper status information and updates, review issues, and keep them accountable week in and week out on the projects we are managing for them?